iaincollins/bbc-question-time-data/README.md

   > npm run update-data

-The script will continously output and exit when it is done.
+The script will continuously output and exit when it is done.
 If it stalls without error you have probably hit rate limiting somewhere (e.g. on Wikipedia) or are just having a network problem.
 If it stalls, just try it again.

 The script usually takes a couple of minutes to run.
 It is faster towards the end of the run as the in-memory cache is built up.